JonathanMagson/GEtoolsAppOld/README.md

 4. Access tools in the Add-in ribbon
 5. Configure Google Earth.
 Go to Tools > Options > Navigation > Change the Fly-To Speed to 5

-See Licence.txt for acknowledgement of icons and licences used for this plugin.
+See LICENCE for  licences and acknowledgement for this plugin, including the MIT licence for Chris Stayte's original add-in.